 The SPORT features a single 16-bit serial register that is used for both input and output data transfers.
 As the input and output data must share the same register, some precautions must be observed.
-The primary precaution is that no information must be written to the SPORT without reference to an output sample event, which is when the serial register will be overwritten with the latest ADC sample word.
-Once the SPORT starts to output the latest ADC word, it is safe for the DSP to write new control or data words to the codec.
-In certain configurations, data can be written to the device to coincide with the output sample being shifted out of the serial register-see section on interfacing devices.
-The serial clock rate (CRB:2-3) defines how many 16-bit words can be written to a device before the next output sample event will happen.
+The primary precaution is that no information must be written to the SPORT without reference to an output sample event, which is when the serial register is overwritten with the latest ADC sample word.
+Once the SPORT starts to output the latest ADC word, it is safe for the DSP to write new control or data-words to the codec.
+In certain configurations, data can be written to the device to coincide with the output sample being shifted out of the serial register - see the Interfacing section.
+The serial clock rate (CRB:2-3) defines how many 16-bit words can be written to a device before the next output sample event happens.

-The SPORT block diagram shown in Figure 14 details the blocks associated with Codecs 1 and 2, including the eight control registers (A-H), external MCLK to internal DMCLK divider and serial clock divider.
-The divider rates are controlled by the setting of Control Register B. The AD73322 features a master clock divider that allows users the flexibility of dividing externally available high frequency DSP or CPU clocks to generate a lower frequency master clock internally in the codec, which may be more suitable for either serial transfer or sampling rate requirements.
-The master clock divider has five divider options (\pm 1 default condition, \pm 2, \pm 3, \pm 4, \pm 5) that are set by loading the master clock divider field in Register B with the appropriate code (see Table VIII).
+The SPORT block diagram shown in Figure 19 details the blocks associated with Codecs 1 and 2, including the eight control registers (A-H), external MCLK to internal DMCLK divider, and serial clock divider.
+The divider rates are controlled by the setting of Control Register B. The AD73322L features a master clock divider that allows users the flexibility of dividing externally available high frequency DSP or CPU clocks to generate a lower frequency master clock internally in the codec, which may be more suitable for either serial transfer or sampling rate requirements.
+The master clock divider has five divider options (\div 1 default condition, \div 2, \div 3, \div 4, \div 5) that are set by loading the master clock divider field in Register B with the appropriate code (see).
 Once the internal device master clock (DMCLK) has been set using the master clock divider, the sample rate and serial clock settings are derived from DMCLK.

-The SPORT can work at four different serial clock (SCLK) rates: chosen from DMCLK, DMCLK/2, DMCLK/4 or DMCLK/8, where DMCLK is the internal or device master clock resulting from the external or pin master clock being divided by the master clock divider.
+The SPORT can work at four different serial clock (SCLK) rates chosen from DMCLK, DMCLK/2, DMCLK/4, or DMCLK/8, where DMCLK is the internal or device master clock resulting from the external or pin master clock being divided by the master clock divider.